rumpapl/advance-topics/README.md

     connectTimeout: 10000, // Time in milliseconds to wait before timing out on connection attempts (10 seconds).
     keepAlive: 10000, // Time in milliseconds to keep idle connections alive (10 seconds).

+    // Reconnect strategy configuration
+    retryStrategy: (retries) => {
+      // Define custom strategy for retrying connection if (retries > 10) {
+        return null; // Stop retrying after 10 attempts }
+      // Return the delay time in milliseconds before the next retry
+      // Increase the delay with each retry attempt up to a maximum of 2 seconds return Math.min(retries * 50, 2000);
+    },

     tls: {
       // TLS/SSL configuration for secure connections.
       rejectUnauthorized: false, // Whether to reject unauthorized certificates.
 Set to true in production for security.